larytet-go/sap/README.md

 # Usage

 Modify environment variable RULES in the ingress-controller.yaml.
-The variable contains comma separaed tuples [ (hostname:service),(hostname:service), ... ].
+The variable contains comma separated tuples [ (hostname:service),(hostname:service), ... ].
 Intentionaly there is no port number: ingress-controller relies on the containes ports in the pods configurations. ingress-controller ignores whitespaces.

 In the example below rules map `echo` to the service `default/echo-app`
 ```yaml